SamuelSwartzberg/flashcardifying_text_temp/misc.md

 »Dystonia« is a neurological ＿disorder＿ where muscle contractions cause jerking, twitching, and abnormal movements.
 Focal dystonia is dystonia that affects a specific part of the body.
-Benign Essential Blepharospasm is a focal dystonia of the eye muscle.
-Most eyelid twitching is most common idiopathic.
-Rarely, eyelid twitching is a symptom of benign essential blepharospasm or a serious neurological disorder.

 ### syndrome